"

 6.3.1 Employer Contributions to Workers’ Compensation Funds

-Each province and territory has its own WCB, except Northwest Territories and Nunavut, which share a WCB.
-There is a federal workers’ compensation service for federal government workers, but it does not cover private employers in federally regulated industries.
-Employers in all industries are covered by their provincial or territorial WCB, except those industries exempted by provincial or territorial law, and except for federal government workers, who are covered by a federal workers’ compensation service.
+Each province and territory has its own WCB, except the Northwest Territories and Nunavut, which share one board.
+There is also a federal workers’ compensation service for federal government employees, but it does not cover private employers in federally regulated industries.
 Provincial and territorial exemptions vary widely (Mehta, 2022).
-As an example, Alberta’s exemption list can be found here: WBC Alberta Exempt Activities
+For example, Alberta’s list of exempt activities can be found here: WCB Alberta – Exempt Activities.

-Although each jurisdiction has specific, designated WCB premiums that employers must pay, in general, employers pay premiums based on industry classification and the assessed risk of work-related injuries for their specific sector.
-Premiums are calculated based on factors such as payroll size, historical injury claims volume, and the employer’s accident record.
+Although specific WCB premium structures vary by jurisdiction, employers generally pay premiums based on industry classification and the assessed risk of injury for their sector.
+Premiums are calculated based on factors such as payroll size, historical injury claims, and the employer’s safety record.

-Payroll should track industry-specific rates and rate changes for the employer organization to calculate the employer’s WCB premium.
-The process may differ between jurisdictions, but the following steps will likely apply:
+Payroll should track industry-specific rates and rate changes for the employer organization to calculate accurate WCB premiums.
+While the process may differ slightly between jurisdictions, the following steps generally apply:

-- Calculate the net assessable earnings (NEA) for employees.
-The WCB will have a maximum assessable earnings amount for each employee.
-For example, if the maximum assessable earnings are set at $90,000 per year, the employer will only be assessed premiums on $90,000 for an employee who earns more than the maximum threshold per year.
-Net assessable earnings are gross earnings minus any earnings over the maximum assessable earnings threshold.
-The net assessable earnings for all employees should be calculated using this method.
+2. Calculate the net assessable earnings (NEA) for employees.
+The WCB sets a maximum assessable earnings limit for each employee.
+For example, if the maximum assessable earnings are $90,000 per year, the employer pays premiums only on the first $90,000 of each employee’s annual earnings.

-- Calculate the WCB premium.
-Multiply the NEA (all employees) by the premium rate.
+4. Calculate the WCB premium.
+Multiply the total NEA by the assigned premium rate:

 Rates can vary widely, both within and across jurisdictions.
 Here are some examples (2023 rates):